Skip to main content

 • Read the DataFlow status carefully.
 The portal will name which specific document is unable to verify.
 Sometimes it is the degree only, sometimes the registration, sometimes a Good Standing certificate.
 Treat each unverified item as its own task.

 • Contact your institution's verification cell directly.
-Use the email and phone number on the institution's current official website, not what DataFlow has on file.
+Use the email and phone number on the institution's current official website, not what DataFlow has on record.
 Tell them your DataFlow case number and the document you uploaded.

 • Ask the institution to send the verification response to DataFlow's current address.
 Most institutions are happy to do this once they have the correct contact.
 The address is on the DataFlow request letter.